ryasar79/reduxx/README.md

 ### Step 2: Set up ReduxX

-In the most parent component itself, the component that contains all your other components, create a React element using the `StateStorageComponent` and add this element as a child of your most parent component:
+In the most parent component itself, the component that contains all your other components, create a React element using the `ReduxXStateStorageComponent` and add this element as a child of your most parent component:

 ```.js